emergenzeHack/ukrainehelp.emergenzehack.info/en/wiki.md

 # Help us to improve

-EuropeHelp is a project in progress, to suggest improvements open an issue [here](https://github.com/emergenzeHack/covid19italia/issues).
+This is a project in progress, to suggest improvements open an issue [here](https://github.com/emergenzeHack/covid19italia/issues).
 On the same page you can see the reports opened by other users; from there you can see what still needs to be done and fixed.

 # Reuse